Certificate Course on Diabetology (CCD)

 o Advertisement in leading newspapers and web-site.

-o Verification of the documents and display of selected candidates list on the DLP notice board at BIRDEM.
+o Display of selected candidates list on the DLP website and notice board.

-o Selected candidates will have to deposit course fee of taka 17000 (Seventeen thousand) through cash to the cash counter of BIRDEM.
+o Selected candidates will have to deposit course fee of taka 22500 (Twenty two thousand five hundred) through cash to the cash counter of BIRDEM.

 o Receiving student’s ID number by submitting the electronic money receipt (of the course fee) to the DLP office.